BeforeWave/agent-helm/docs/configuration.md

     delegate: false
 ```

-External runtime UI controls may reduce this surface but cannot raise it above the configured ceiling.
+External runtime UI controls may reduce this surface.

+They cannot raise it above the configured ceiling.

-Native MCP intentionally has no generic command capability.
+Native MCP intentionally does not expose generic direct command authority.

-These settings are user-level and cannot be overridden per Workspace.
+MCP capability ceilings are user-level settings and cannot be raised by Workspace configuration.

 ## Semantic configuration

-Semantic settings are provider-neutral:
+Semantic settings are provider-neutral.

 ```yaml
 semantic: